fa-Developer/ProductQualityProject/README.md

 	- "Conjured" items degrade in Quality twice as fast as normal items
 # Important Note
-there many tests cases in this application for each product type.
+There many tests cases in this application for each product type.

 To run the application in Visual Studio you can select Debug > Start without debugging from the top menu of Visual Studio.